-- Marine biotoxins Including shellfish toxins (Paralytic shellfish poisoning [PSP], Neurotoxic shellfish poisoning [NSP], Diarrheal shellfish poisoning [DSP], Amnesic shellfish poisoning [ASP],
+- Marine biotoxins Including shellfish toxins (Paralytic shellfish poisoning [PSP], Neurotoxic shellfish poisoning [NSP], Diarrheal shellfish poisoning [DSP], Amnesic shellfish poisoning [ASP]

 - Mycotoxins (aflatoxin and ochratoxin)

-How does foodborne illness come about?
+How does foodborne illness (food poisoning) happen?

-What are the symptoms of foodborne illness?
+What are the symptoms of foodborne illness (food poisoning)?

-Fortunately, most forms of food poisoning last only a short time - between one and three days.
-However you may feel sick for as long as seven or more days.
-In extreme cases food poisoning can be fatal.
+The symptoms of food poisoning are different for different germs.
+Fortunately, most forms of food poisoning last only a short time - between 1 and 3 days.
+Sometimes a person may feel sick for longer than a week, and in the most extreme cases, food poisoning can cause death.